fern-demo/akamai-config/fern/markdown-content/v1/Get started/api-hello-world/deploy-hello-world-2.md

 # Activate the EdgeWorker version

-1. Activate the EdgeWorker version on the <<COMPANY_NICKNAME>> network.
+1. Activate the EdgeWorker version on the {{COMPANY_NICKNAME}} network.
 Note the `activationId`.
 You'll need it to monitor the activation status.

 ```shell
 http --timeout=30 --auth-type edgegrid -a <API credentials section>: POST :/edgeworkers/v1/ids/<edgeWorkerId>/activations network=<network> version=<version>